Catking14/Catking14.github.io/README.md

 npm install .
 cd themes/Anatolo && pnpm i

+# add a new page in website
+# this uses page scaffold
+hexo new page <name>

 # add new blog post as draft
+# this will use draft or page scaffold
 hexo new draft <name> # create new draft post hexo publish <name> # publish draft as article